magicicada/cp/course_documents/assessments/poster/poster_marking_scheme.md

-# CP 2022 Poster Marking Scheme
+# CP 2024 Poster Marking Scheme

-This is a marking scheme for CP 2022's final assessment, which is a research poster and associated question.

-There are 50 total marks, with 45 for the poster itself and 10 for the question-answer on poster day.
+This assessment is band marked, which means you won't get a numerical mark, but instead a band - similar to a dissertation.
+When marking, we will consider the following:

-## Poster: 45 marks
+## Poster:
-- Content (35 marks):
+- Content (weighted 70%):
-    - Introduction: 5 marks
-    - Results discussion: 10 marks
-    - Relationship to wider field: 7 marks
+    - Introduction and relationship to wider field
+        - Is the choice of paper motivated, is the problem considered well-introduced and clear?
+        - Is it clear that the student understands the approaches used?
+    	- Does the poster give context and show understanding of the field?
+	- Is the importance of the paper clear?
+Is it clear how this paper relates to others?
+    - Results discussion
+    	- Does the student clearly understand the results and their implications?
-    - Discussion of limitations: 10 marks
+    - Discussion of limitations
+    	- Are the limitations of the paper, both in the work itself and in the context of the field clear?
+	- Is it clear that the student has reflected critically on the contribution of the paper?
-    - Concluding thoughts: 3 marks
+    - Concluding thoughts
+    	- Has the student summarised the most important aspects of the paper?
+	- Is it clear that the student understands why these are important, and has made suitable choices on what to emphasise?
-- Presentation (10 marks):
+- Presentation (weighted 20%):
+- when grading take into account:
-    - Layout: 4 marks
+    - Layout
-    - Readability: 4 marks
+    - Readability
-    - Language (grammar, etc): 2 marks
+    - Language (grammar, etc)

-## Question-answer on poster day: 5 marks
+## Question-answer on poster day (weighted 10%):
 - when grading take into account:
     - did student understand question, clarify if needed?
     - is the answer logical and thoughtful?